Noviel/webpack-features/README.md

     // should add polyfills for legacy browsers support legacy = false,

+    // list of external imports that should not be bundled
+    // for example: `node_modules` for node target will be added to externals automatically externals = [],
   },
   // additional Webpack configuration.
 It will be merged with other options. extend = {}